Spousal/Partner Relocating: How to Cope with the Move

 Look at educational opportunities.
 If you’ve wanted a career change, find out what is needed to

 make that leap.
 Most cities have local colleges or trade schools that can offer advice.
-Also,
+Also, check

-for those not in a major urban area or if the preferred institution is too far away to commute.
+those not in a major urban area or if the preferred institution is too far away to commute.